24004969/Led-control-using-Arduino/README.md

 ### NAME:AJAY.J
 ### REG NO:24004969
-# EXPERIMENT 1: Led control using Arduino
+# EXPERIMENT 1: Led control using Arduino and push button

 ## AIM
 To design and implement a system for LED control using an Arduino microcontroller and a push button.